rmic/OSM_Conflation_Bridge/docs/index.md

 By automating the "bridge" between QGIS and JOSM, the process becomes much less of a chore.

-## 🚀 Features

-- **Generic Mapping Engine:** Map any QGIS attribute to any OSM tag dynamically.
-- **Live Geometry Sync:** Moving a feature in QGIS automatically updates the location and tags in JOSM.
-- **Overpass Integration:** Automatically identifies existing OSM building IDs at your current location.
-- **Persistent State:** Saves your filters, mappings, and progress automatically between sessions.
-- **Smart Filtering:** Process large datasets by filtering specific attributes

 ## 🛠 Installation

 1. **Clone the Repository:**